-Chocolate Flapjack is classic flapjack spruced up with chocolate, sweet baking spices, cherries, raisins & orange zest.
+Cocoa Flapjacks are classic flapjacks spruced up with chocolate, sweet baking spices, cherries, raisins & orange zest.
 Easy, different & delightfully delicious.

 If you like flapjack you are in for a treat.
-This chocolate flapjack is not only loaded with cocoa flavour, but it’s also enhanced with warm spices, dried fruits and lively orange zest.
-Yes, this chocolate flapjack has plenty of attitude.
+These cocoa flapjacks are not only loaded with the rich flavour of chocolate but they are also enhanced with warm spices, dried fruits and lively orange zest.
+Yes, this recipe for cocoa flapjacks has plenty of attitude and it’s scrumptious.

 Note: flapjack is an English term for what Americans call oat bars.
 If you are from the US and expected chocolate pancakes, try these instead.

-Here are a few reasons why this family-friendly chocolate flapjack recipe is worth making:
+Here are a few reasons why this family-friendly chocolate flapjacks recipe is worth making:

-- although it includes chocolate, this flapjack is not over-the-top sweet
+- Although it includes chocolate, these cocoa flapjacks are not over-the-top sweet.

-- the minimalistic white chocolate drizzle can be topped with sprinkles to make this chocolate flapjack particularly kid-friendly
+- The minimalistic white chocolate drizzle can be topped with sprinkles to make these chocolatey cocoa flapjacks particularly kid-friendly.

-- absolute chocoholics can replace the drizzle with a thick layer of chocolate (white, milk, dark or a marbled mixture of all three if you cannot decide between them)
+- Absolute chocoholics can replace the drizzle with a thick layer of chocolate (white, milk, dark or a marbled mixture of all three if you cannot decide between them) to turn them into chocolate flapjacks.

 If I haven’t managed to convince you that chocolate is a great way to take your next batch of flapjacks you might like my Biscoff flapjacks instead.
 And if you are after a chocolate traybake without oats give my Australian Crunchie a try.